bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1B-get-started-building-with-PowerBI.md

 - **Tiles** is SINGLE VISUALIZATION from a report or dashboard.
 It is a rectangular box that holds an individual visual.

 # V. Tour and use the Power BI service
 - **Canvas** is the area in the center of the Power BI service.
+It shows you the available sources of data in the Power BI service.
 - An **app** is a collection of ready-made visuals that are pre-arranged on dashboards and reports for your organization.
+For example, when you use the GitHub app, Power BI connects to your GitHub account (after you provide your credentials) and then populates a predefined collection of visuals and dashboards in Power BI.
+To see what app you can connect, select the Get button in the Services box.

 ![](/images/powerbi/microsoft-quiz2.png)